 This was a compilation of the 3 RMSN EPs, plus some other tracks.
 Basically, each of the band members contributed individual works.
 The compilation added some tracks that didn’t make the EPs.
 Honestly, I’ve always felt these works were pretty lacking compared with their other records, proving that the sum is often better than the individual parts.
 Still, I’m glad to have this, since we don’t have many Shipping News records, and though many of the cuts are a big elusive and difficult, for a classic band like Shipping News, that makes them more worthy of attention and continued exploration.

-One Less Heartless to Fear (2010)
+One Less Heartless To Fear

 It’s more of a live album, including as it does several previously released tracks, but it’s also got 6 new cuts (7 if you count “Half a House”).
 This is the most aggressive thing the band released.
 They sound punkishly angry here.
 Even reminds me of a Black Sabbath-Shellac hybrid to a certain degree.
 For my part, I liked their older sound better.
 A little spacier, far more magical and even contemplative.
 Still, while it’s not the best of their LP’s, it ain’t half bad either, and I’m thankful we have it.
-FAVES: “Half a House”.